Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Perform comprehensive research on a topic' and explains the process of decomposing queries, searching multiple sources, and synthesizing a report.
-It distinguishes from sibling tools by explicitly contrasting with 'search' for simple lookups.
+The description clearly states it performs comprehensive research, decomposes queries, searches multiple sources, and synthesizes a report.
+It distinguishes from sibling tool 'search' for simple lookups, making the purpose specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.